United Auto Workers presses GM, Ford on unionizing battery plants

-Autos & TransportationUnited Auto Workers presses GM, Ford on unionizing battery plants

-United Auto Workers President Rory Gamble told Reuters the union is in talks with General Motors (GM.N) about representing workers at joint venture battery plants, and voiced opposition to proposals for Washington to impose a firm deadline to end use of gasoline- and diesel-powered vehicles.
+DETROIT/WASHINGTON (Reuters) - United Auto Workers President Rory Gamble told Reuters the union is in talks with General Motors about representing workers at joint venture battery plants, and voiced opposition to proposals for Washington to impose a firm deadline to end use of gasoline- and diesel-powered vehicles.

 “We’ve got to make sure that work stays at a livable wage and those workers can organize,” Gamble said in an interview.
 “We’re having some discussions developing with General Motors.”